harrypower/CHIPdocs/chip_headless_setup.md

 `ip addr show dev wlan0`

 Open another putty session and connect to this ip via ssh.
-Note if this does not work it may be due to ssh not configured or installed yet.
+Note if this does not work it may be due to ssh not configured or installed yet on the CHIP.
 I have had this issue with early versions of the headless os.
 If this is the case the next section will have info on how to install ssh and configure it along with other software.

-# Remove and installing software
+# Update Remove and Installing software